front-end-intermediate/session-1/readme.md

 }
 ```

 Note: template strings and `let` and `const` variables are ES6 (Ecmascript version 6).
 While they work on most newer browsers, they may not in older ones.
-For this reason it is common practice to convert the code to ES5 before publishing.
+For this reason it is common practice to convert the code to something more universally supported such as ES5 before publishing.

 * Translate the code back to ES5 at [Babeljs.io](https://babeljs.io).